Photo: Jörg Braukmann / Wikimedia Commons

 Price: €80–300/night | Location: Warschauer Straße 39, Friedrichshain

-Michelberger Hotel (the most celebrated independent hotel in Berlin — the extraordinary 2009 opening in Friedrichshain, the most distinctive hotel design ethos in Germany: the extraordinary anti-hotel philosophy, the extraordinary community spirit, the extraordinary “come as you are” approach that has defined the Berlin creative hotel experience) is the finest value independent hotel in East Berlin — the extraordinary design (the most creatively eclectic hotel interior in Germany — the extraordinary mix of thrift store furniture, extraordinary commissioned art, and extraordinary DIY elements), the excellent restaurant, and the extraordinary East Berlin location (the Warschauer Straße station — the most connected transport hub in East Berlin).
+Michelberger Hotel is the most celebrated independent hotel in Berlin.
+Since its 2009 opening in Friedrichshain, its anti-hotel philosophy, community spirit, and “come as you are” approach have defined the Berlin creative hotel experience — and no independent stay in East Berlin offers better value.
+The design is the most creatively eclectic in Germany, mixing thrift store furniture, commissioned art, and DIY elements; the restaurant is very good; and the location beside Warschauer Straße station puts you at East Berlin’s best-connected transport hub.

 Charlottenburg — West Berlin Tradition